 Another common issue is ice build-up.
 It may be possible that ice has formed inside the unit, causing a low cooling performance.
 To check if this is the case, switch off the unit and lift the cover to see if there is any ice build-up on or behind the filter.
 This typically occurs if the fan blower belt is damaged.

 Having the right temperature set on your control is key.
-If your AC is blowing air but it’s not cold, ensure your unit is set to ‘cooling’ mode on the controller.
+If your AC is blowing air but still isn’t cold, ensure your unit is set to ‘cooling’ mode on the controller.
 Typically, this is indicated by a snowflake symbol or the words ‘cold’ or ‘cool’.
 If it’s already on this mode, check the temperature is low enough for the unit to know it needs to cool.
 You can test this by dropping the temperature to 16°C on a hot day to check if the air from the air con feels cool before you switch it to an optimum level such as 24°C. This goes for heating as well – if you’re using the air conditioner to heat the home in winter but it’s blowing cold air, check the mode on your controller.
 Key settings to remember:

 - Snow flake = cooling